 Vitamin D can help prevent infections following knee replacement

 Vitamin D does have a place in helping a patient with knee osteoarthritis.
 It also has a place in “conventional” medicine.
 In December 2019 (4) researchers at the Department of Orthopaedic Surgery, David Geffen School of Medicine at UCLA wrote that vitamin D supplementation may reduce incidence of joint infection and the need for a secondary or revision knee replacement surgery.

 An earlier 2017 study (5) also suggested that vitamin D deficiency patients had significant longer hospital stays and significant worse functional outcomes in the short and the long-term following knee replacement surgery.

 Vitamin D can help

 Vitamin D supplementation can help many people with joint / knee pain.
 How much can it help?
 That is the debate within the medical community.
-We like to recommend our patients take vitamin D in combination with vitamin K to support our regenerative medicine treatments.
-You can learn more here.

 Do you have questions?
 Ask Dr. Darrow about your knee pain